 The exact process of buying the gorilla permits

 The permits in Uganda cost $700 per person.
 The gorilla permits can be bought by cash or cheque at Uganda Wildlife Authority offices in Kampala or through your local tour operator.
-The permits in Kampala are so limited most especially during the high season, this means that advanced booking is required.
+The gorilla permits are so limited, especially during the high season, this means that advanced booking is required.

-About buying the permits online, direct bookings are made via email and can be paid for by making wire transfers called EFT, and these they don’t allow credit card payments.
-The permits can also be bought two years ahead, by making a deposit of 30% and also pay the balance in three months before the trekking date.
-The local operators are also given first priority on bulk buying of the permits.
-These can also be issued by Uganda Wildlife Authority either through the official tour company that sells the permits for the original price and also giving the permit directly to you.
+Regarding buying the permits online, direct bookings are made via email and can be paid for by making wire transfers called EFT, and they don’t allow credit card payments.
+The permits can also be bought two years ahead, by making a deposit of 30% and also paying the balance three months before the trekking date.
+The local operators are also given first priority in bulk buying of the permits.
+These can also be issued by Uganda Wildlife Authority either through the official tour company that sells the permits for the original price or also by giving the permit directly to you.

 More so in case you are planning a gorilla safari to the Democratic Republic of Congo, it’s better to book with a tour operator in the country.
 The permits here cost $ 400 per person.
 Gorilla trekking can be done any time of the year and the paths are harder to pass through the rainy season.
 The rainy season includes; March to April and October to November.